greenboxal/doggohub/doc/administration/auth/ldap.md

   # Base where we can search for groups
   #
-  #   Ex. ou=groups,dc=gitlab,dc=example
+  #   Ex. ou=groups,dc=doggohub,dc=example
   #
   group_base: ''

-  # The CN of a group containing GitLab administrators
+  # The CN of a group containing DoggoHub administrators
   #
   #   Ex. administrators
   #